Ada-Developers-Academy/core-unit-2/requests-and-responses-in-flask/flask-read-hardcoded-data.md

 ## Goals

-Our goal for this lesson is to learn how define routes that read data
+Our goal for this lesson is to learn how define routes that read data.

 ## Format